Links may lead to content or sites outside of this page.

 - Why is Alexander Petrov’s nickname “Ugly Alex”?
 He’s kind of hot.

-- Ugly Alex is a rapist.
+- Ugly Alex and Decoy are rapists.
 Why do you depict him as a sympathetic character?

 - Is Lechy a lecher?